jolpica/jolpica-f1/docs/endpoints/constructors.md

 ### Season

 **Filters only constructors that participated in a specified season.
-Year numbers are valid as is 'current' to get the current season list of constructors**
+Year numbers are valid as is `current` to get the current season list of constructors**

 `/{season}/` -> ex: `/ergast/f1/2024/constructors/`